Jean Arp: Recognition

 Arp's career was distinguished with many awards including the Grand Prize for sculpture at the 1954 Venice Biennale, a sculpture prizes at the 1964 Pittsburgh International, the 1963 Grand Prix National des Arts, the 1964 Carnegie Prize, the 1965 Goethe Prize from the University of Hamburg, and then the Order of Merit with a Star of the German Republic.

 Personal life and death

-Arp and his first wife, the artist Sophie Taeuber-Arp, became French nationals in 1926.
+Arp and his first wife, the Swiss artist Sophie Taeuber-Arp, became French nationals in 1926.
 In the 1930s they bought a piece of land in Clamart and built a house at the edge of a forest.
 Influenced by the Bauhaus, Le Corbusier and Charlotte Perriand, Taeuber designed it.
-She died in Zürich in 1943 from accidental carbon monoxide poisoning.
+She died in 1943 in Zürich, where they had moved to escape the German occupation of France, from accidental carbon monoxide poisoning.
 After living in Zürich, Arp was to make Meudon his primary residence again in 1946.

-Arp married the collector Marguerite Hagenbach (1902–1994), his long-time companion, in 1959.
+In 1959 Arp married the collector Marguerite Hagenbach (1902–1994), his long-time companion.
 He died in 1966, in Basel, Switzerland.